rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Wigner-Stone theorems as cornerstones of QM (Ovrut) [^Reece2007pX1]
 -   Wigner, E.P.
 (1959). *Group Theory and its Application to the Quantum Mechanics of Atomic Spectra*. [^Wigner1959]
 -   Schweber, S.S.
 (1961). *An Introduction to Relativistic Quantum Field Theory*. [^Schweber1961]
 -   Simon, B. (1976).
-Quantum dynamics: from automorphism to Hamiltonian. [^Simon1976]
+Quantum dynamics: From automorphism to Hamiltonian. [^Simon1976]
 -   Summers, S.J.
 (1999).
 On the Stone-von Neumann uniqueness theorem and its ramifications. [^Summers1999]
 -   Keller, K.J., Papadopoulos, M.A., & Reyes-Lega, A.F.
 (2007).
 [On the realization of symmetries in quantum mechanics](https://arxiv.org/abs/0712.0997). [^Keller2007]
 -   Schroeren, D. (2021).
 Symmetry fundamentalism in quantum mechanics. [^Schroeren2021]